 We all know what a water meter is, but do we know how a water meter works?
 As the name suggests, a water meter can be simply defined as a tool to measure a consumers usage of water in a given location.
 It can be installed in both residential and commercial properties, so utility companies can charge for water usage based on the reading from the water meter.
 Besides for billing purposes, a water meter can be used for leak detection, or to control water usage during drought conditions.
 The instrument either measures the volume of water usage in gallons or cubic feet.
+In many cases, a water meter is a vital component of proper leak testing.

 In a residential property, a water meter can be installed in either the inside or outside of the house.
 In NYC it is far more common for water meters to be installed inside a building.
 If installed inside, you will usually find it just past the main control valve on the water line that enters your residence.
 If installed outside the house, it can be in a meter pit on the lawn or under the sidewalk area.
 In the meter pit, the water meter is housed in a box with a metal lid that is usually marked “WATER METER”.
 Some boxes have hinged covers, while others have a screwed metal cover to help prevent tampering.
 A periodic check is necessary for outdoor water meters.
 That is because extreme weather conditions and other factors can disrupt the water meter’s functionality.